 module Cat.Displayed.Diagram.Total.Product where

-Let be a displayed category, and be a product diagram in A diagram of the shape
+Let be a displayed category, and be a product diagram in A total diagram in is a diagram

-is a total product diagram if it satisfies a displayed version of the universal property of the product.
+satisfying a displayed version of the universal property of products.

 where